tensorflow/tfjs-core/CONTRIBUTING.md

 ## Adding functionality

-In general, we're trying to add ops that are driven by use-cases over just having parity with all of the ops in TensorFlow python.
-This will help us keep the bundle size smaller and have fewer kernels to maintain as we add new backends.
+In general, we're trying to add functionality when driven by use-cases instead of adding functionality for the sake of parity with TensorFlow python.
+This will help us keep the bundle size smaller and have less to maintain especially as we add new backends.

+One way to ensure that your PR will be accepted is to add functionality that has been requested in Github issues.
+If there is something you think is important and we're missing it but does not show up in Github issues, it would be good to file an issue there first so we can have the discussion before sending us a PR (we don't want to waste your time).

 ## Code reviews